ZachSaucier/Just-Read/README.md

 - `README.md`: This markdown file to describe and instruct the project.

 Let me know how I can improve this extension including any bugs you see and what features you'd like to see!

+This is a Chrome extension was initially made in 16 hours at [UGA Hacks](http://ugahacks.herokuapp.com/) Fall 2015 and has been updated since.

 ___